Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Finding Approximate Uncertainty Sets with Blackbox Optimizers

-\paragraph{Sequential Bimatrix Games.} We analyze the behaviors that Algorithm \ref{alg:dynamicmechanism} samples in an extension of the classic \textit{repeated bimatrix game} (Figure \ref{fig:envs:bimatrix}), whose Nash equilibria can be solved efficiently and is well-studied in game theory.
+Before applying Algorithm~\ref{alg:blackboxinner} to more ambitious mechanism design tasks, we first benchmark the quality of its adversarial sampling.
+As our eventual mechanism design applications are spatiotemporal games requiring multi-agent reinforcement learning (MARL), for this experiment, we will also use MARL as the blackbox self-play procedure of Algorithm~\ref{alg:blackboxinner}.
+In particular, we will use a common multi-agent implementation of the PPO algorithm \cite{schulman_proximal_2017} and a Monte-Carlo sampling scheme as our regret estimator.

+\paragraph{Game Environment.} The game environment for this experiment is a Sequential Bimatrix Game.
+This is an extension of the classic \textit{repeated bimatrix game} (Figure \ref{fig:envs:bimatrix}), whose Nash equilibria can be solved efficiently and is well-studied in game theory.
 At each timestep $t$, a row (agent 1) and column player (agent 2) choose how to move around a $4\times 4$ grid, while receiving rewards $r_1(\state_i, \state_j), r_2(\state_i, \state_j)$.
 The current location is at row $\state_i$ and column $\state_j$.
 The row (column) player chooses whether to move up (left) or down (right).
-We select the payoff matrices $r_1$ and $r_2$, illustrated in Figure \ref{fig:envs:bimatrix}, so that only one Nash equilibrium exists and that the equilibrium constitutes a ``tragedy-of-the-commons,'' where agents selfishly optimizing their own reward leads to less reward overall.
-We also introduce a passive \bimatrixactor{} that observes the game and receives a payoff $\robustagentreward(\state_i, \state_j)$.
-The \bimatrixactor{} does not take any actions and its payoff is constructed such that its reward is high when the agents are at the Nash equilibrium.
-For the sake of validating Algorithm \ref{alg:dynamicmechanism}, we treat the gambler as the \robustagent{}, but note that for this analysis we are only interested in the behaviors of agents 1 and 2.
+Each episode is $500$ timesteps.

-In effect, this toy setting allows us to verify that \ouralgo{} samples realistic worst-case behaviors--that is, that agents 1 and 2 learn to deviate from their tragedy-of-the-commons equilibrium in order to reduce the \bimatrixactor{}'s reward but also without significantly increasing their own regret.
-Figure \ref{fig:envs:bimatrix} (middle) visualizes how the equilibria reached by AI agents balance the reward of the \bimatrixactor{} (y-axis) and agents (x-axis).
-Conventional multi-agent RL discovers the attractive Nash equilibrium, which is visualized in the top left.
-At this equilibrium, the agents do not cooperate and the \bimatrixactor{} receives high reward.
+We configure the payoff matrices $r_1$ and $r_2$, illustrated in Figure \ref{fig:envs:bimatrix}, so that only one Nash equilibrium exists and that the equilibrium constitutes a ``tragedy-of-the-commons,'' where agents selfishly optimizing their own reward leads to less reward overall.
+The principal is a passive observer that observes the game and receives a payoff $\robustagentreward(\state_i, \state_j)$.
+The principal does not take any actions and its payoff is constructed such that its reward is high when the agents are at the Nash equilibrium.
+If Algorithm~\ref{alg:blackboxinner} successfully samples realistic worst-case behaviors, we expect to see agents 1 and 2 learning to deviate from their tragedy-of-the-commons equilibrium in order to (1) reduce the principal's reward but also (2) without significantly increasing their own regret.